Bayesian Mixed Multidimensional Scaling for Auditory Processing: Mixed Multidimensional Scaling

-In this way, $w_{j}$ allows us to rescale the distances in the different groups, and introduce group-level variability, similarly to the hierarchical Bayesian multidimensional scaling by \cite{yanchenko2020hierarchical}.

-In addition, we also allow for individual differences $w_{j,h}^{(i)}$ that can change the feature values across different features $h$.
-Importantly, this allows different subjects to have individual differences that are not the same across the features and also to assign different importance to the feature dimension $h$.
-Note that the fact that different subjects weigh differently the dimensions, for instance, according to language exposure, is a theory strongly believed and accepted in the auditory neuroscience literature \citep{gandour1978crosslanguage,gandour1983tone,chandrasekaran2007mismatch,chandrasekaran2007neuroplasticity}.
+The random coefficients $\wt{w}_{j,h}^{(i)}$ vary across features $h$, allowing variation, and thus importance, of the dimensions across individuals between and within groups.

-Finally, in order to learn the subjects' and the two populations' variations, we specify an inverse gamma distribution on their squares with hyper-parameters $a_{w}$ and $b_{w}$ such that the multiplicative terms have the mean equal to $1$ and a large variance equal to $10$.
+Finally, in order to learn the subjects' and the two groups' variations, we specify an inverse gamma distribution with hyperparameters $a_{w}$ and $b_{w}$ such that the multiplicative terms have a mean equal to $1$ and a large variance equal to $10$.
 That is,

-Here we parametrize the Gamma distribution in terms of shape and rate hyper-parameters to ease the update of the hyper-parameters in the conjugate full conditionals.
-If the multiplicative terms $w_{j}$ and $w_{j,h}^{(i)}$ are equal to $1$, the MDS model ignores population and individual differences entailing the same latent feature values for the stimulus $s$ for all subjects within and across the two populations.
+Here, with some abuse of notation, $w_{j,h}^{(i)}$'s represent the individual-level weights that do not vary by group; however, the index $j$ is still retained to distinguish individuals belonging to different groups (e.g., $w_{1,h}^{(1)}$ vs.\ $w_{2,h}^{(1)}$ denote the first individual in groups 1 and 2, respectively).
+Also, we parametrize the gamma distribution in terms of shape and rate hyperparameters to facilitate updating these hyperparameters in the full conditionals.
+If the multiplicative terms $w_{j}$ and $w_{j,h}^{(i)}$ are equal to $1$, the MDS model ignores group and individual differences, entailing the same latent feature values for the stimulus $s$ for all subjects within and across the two groups.

+\paragraph{On the Choice of Shared Features.} Studies on Mandarin lexical tones in both native and non-native listeners have shown their perception to rely on core pitch-related dimensions across language backgrounds \citep{gandour1978perception,gandour1983tone,gandour1978crosslanguage}.
+Neurophysiological work further demonstrates that these dimensions are robustly represented in early auditory responses, such as FFRs, in both Mandarin and non-Mandarin listeners \citep{chandrasekaran2007mismatch}.

+This motivates our shared-feature MDS framework, where group and individual differences are characterized as shifts in representational geometry rather than the use of distinct feature sets.
+This approach aligns with the general consensus that these dimensions are universally relevant to auditory processing, while language experience modulates their relative weighting.
+While relaxing the shared-feature assumption may suit other domains, our model's use of shared latent features with group and individual-specific weighting provides an interpretable framework, grounded in neurobiological theory, for comparing neural encoding across different language backgrounds.